kkots/ggxrd_hitbox_overlay_2211/README.md

 `detours` is Microsoft Detours library, also included as a git submodule.

-`zlib` is a compression library needed to libpng.
+`zlib` is a compression library needed for libpng.
 Unlike libpng, it *is* included as a git submodule here.
 Please also refrain from modifying it.

 The dependency projects are better described in *Development dependencies*.